mchlltt/radar-cleaning/README.md

 - If you want to run all three of the core cleaning scripts, run `Process_NetworkFiles.R`.
 - If you want to run any of the scripts individually, you can find them in the `Process/` directory.

+## Notes
-## Regarding `corrections.xlsx`
+#### `corrections.xlsx`
-- A dummy file showing the current headers used in this file is included.
+- An spreadsheet with zero rows showing the current headers used in this file is included.
 However, a project is currently underway to move away from tracking corrections in spreadsheet format, so this is included mostly as context for `2_Clean_NetworkFiles.R`.
 - A sample `corrections.json` file will be included once this transition is completed.
 - You can view the project to change how corrections are tracked at https://github.com/mchlltt/inquirer-corrections.

-## Regarding `REDCapIDPull.js`
+#### `REDCapIDPull.js`
 This file is the code for a bookmarklet pulls survey dates and participant IDs from REDCap ([Research Electronic Data Capture](https://catalyst.harvard.edu/services/redcap/)).
 If you have access to RADAR Survey data in REDCap, you can use this script by taking the following steps.
 - Create a new bookmark in your browser.
 - Set the title of the bookmark to 'REDCap ID Pull' or something else that you will understand.